MicrosoftDocs/architecture-center/docs/example-scenario/sql-failover/appsvc-private-sql-multiregion-content.md

 Follow these steps to deploy this scenario:

 1. Deploy the two regions separately by following the steps in the [single-region version](https://docs.microsoft.com/azure/architecture/example-scenario/private-web-app/private-web-app#deploy-this-scenario).
-But take the following remarks into account:
+But note the following points:

    - You need at least two resource groups for this complete scenario for these reasons: